-In my view, for the reasons given, Carey should've refused to allow Mr G's investment in Global Forestry and his application to open the SIPP on the basis of that proposed investment.
+In my view, for the reasons given, Carey should've refused to allow Mr D's investment in Global Forestry and Carbon Credits and his application to open the SIPP on the basis of those proposed investments.
 So, things shouldn't have progressed beyond that.
-Had Carey acted in accordance with its regulatory obligations and best practice, it is fair and reasonable in my view to conclude that it shouldn't have permitted the investment.
+Had Carey acted in accordance with its regulatory obligations and best practice, it is fair and reasonable in my view to conclude that it shouldn't have permitted the investments.

-Further, in my view it's fair and reasonable to say that just having Mr G sign declarations, wasn't an effective way for Carey to meet its regulatory obligations to treat him fairly, given the concerns Carey ought to have had about the investment.
+Further, in my view it's fair and reasonable to say that just having Mr D sign declarations, wasn't an effective way for Carey to meet its regulatory obligations to treat him fairly, given the concerns Carey ought to have had about the investments.

-Carey knew that Mr G had signed forms intended, amongst other things, to indemnify it against losses that arose from acting on his instructions.
-And, in my opinion, relying on the contents of such forms when Carey knew, or ought to have known, allowing the Global Forestry investment to be held within its SIPPs would put investors at significant risk wasn't the fair and reasonable thing to do.
-The fair and reasonable thing to do would have been to refuse to accept the Global Forestry investment in its SIPPs at all.
+Carey knew that Mr D had signed forms intended, amongst other things, to indemnify it against losses that arose from acting on his instructions.
+And, in my opinion, relying on the contents of such forms when Carey knew, or ought to have known, allowing the Global Forestry and Carbon Credits investments to be held within its SIPPs would put investors at significant risk wasn't the fair and reasonable thing to do.
+The fair and reasonable thing to do would have been to refuse to accept the investments in its SIPPs at all.

 The Principles exist to ensure regulated firms treat their clients fairly.
-And I don't think the paperwork Mr G signed meant that Carey could ignore its duty to treat him fairly.
-To be clear, I'm satisfied that indemnities contained within the contractual documents don't absolve Carey of its regulatory obligations to treat customers fairly when deciding whether to accept or reject investments.
+And I don't think the paperwork Mr D signed meant that Carey could ignore its duty to treat him fairly.
+To be clear, I'm satisfied that indemnities contained within the contractual documents don't absolve, nor do they attempt to absolve, Carey of its regulatory obligations to treat customers fairly when deciding whether to accept or reject investments.

-Ultimately I'm satisfied that Mr G's investment in Global Forestry shouldn't have been permitted and so the opportunity to proceed in reliance on an indemnity shouldn't have arisen at all.
+Ultimately I'm satisfied that Mr D's investment in Global Forestry and Carbon Credits shouldn't have been permitted and so the opportunity to proceed in reliance on an indemnity shouldn't have arisen at all.

-Is it fair to ask Carey to compensate Mr G?
+Is it fair to ask Carey to compensate Mr D?